Introduction to React for Complete Beginners

 - Use the

-variable. - Use the
+useState()hook to initialize thecopiedvariable. - Use the

-hook to create a callback for thecopyToClipboard
+useCallback()hook to create a callback for thecopyToClipboardmethod. - Use the

-state variable and thecopy
+copiedstate variable and thecopycallback.

 const useCopyToClipboard = (text) => {